WalidMsallem/immer-with-useReducer/README.md

-this an exemple of using immer with useRducer hooks
+This is an example of using IMMER with useReducer hook